TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 ## Introduction/Overview

-The Anomali Threat Bulletin Import Tool is a fully portable, standalone Windows application designed to run from any location including USB drives, network shares, or local directories without installation.
-The tool streamlines the process of importing threat intelligence documents into Anomali ThreatStream by providing automated extraction, intelligent grouping, and bulk import capabilities with customizable naming schemes and attachment handling.
-The application is completely self-contained with zero dependencies on system installations or registry entries.
+The Anomali Threat Bulletin Import Tool is a fully portable, standalone cross-platform application that requires **NO INSTALLATION** - simply unzip the provided archive and run the executable directly.
+The application is designed to run from any location including USB drives, network shares, or local directories without requiring administrative privileges, system modifications, or runtime installations.
+Built using Uno Platform, the tool provides native performance across Windows, macOS, Linux, and Web platforms while streamlining the process of importing threat intelligence documents into Anomali ThreatStream.
+The application offers automated extraction with customizable import templates, intelligent grouping, and bulk import capabilities with flexible naming schemes and attachment handling.
+The application is completely self-contained with zero dependencies on system installations, registry entries, or platform-specific runtimes.

 ## Goals

 1. **Automate Document Import**: Reduce manual effort by 90% when importing threat bulletins from document repositories
 2. **Intelligent Grouping**: Automatically group related documents into single threat bulletins based on configurable rules
-3. **Data Extraction**: Extract key metadata (dates, usernames, ticket numbers) from documents for automated naming
+3. **Data Extraction**: Extract key metadata (dates, usernames, ticket numbers) from documents using customizable import templates for automated naming
+4. **Template-Driven Processing**: Enable users to create and manage custom import templates for different document types and organizational requirements
-4. **Flexible Integration**: Support multiple Anomali API versions and instances
+5. **Flexible Integration**: Support multiple Anomali API versions and instances
-5. **Audit Compliance**: Maintain NIST-compliant security practices and comprehensive audit trails
+6. **Audit Compliance**: Maintain NIST-compliant security practices and comprehensive audit trails
-6. **Error Resilience**: Provide fallback options for failed imports and clear user feedback
+7. **Error Resilience**: Provide fallback options for failed imports and clear user feedback
-7. **Version Control Integration**: Automatically commit and push completed tasks to Git repositories for seamless development workflow
+8. **Version Control Integration**: Automatically commit and push completed tasks to Git repositories for seamless development workflow
-8. **Complete Portability**: Run from any location (USB drives, network shares, local directories) without installation or system dependencies
+9. **Complete Portability**: Run from any location (USB drives, network shares, local directories) with **NO INSTALLATION REQUIRED** - simply unzip and execute

 ## User Stories